 The UN announced the January date last month, but it is already meeting challenges.
 It is unclear, for example, who is even attending the conference, although a spokeswoman for Brahimi said that more precise information on attendance may be ready by Dec.
 27.

-The movement to ensure women’s participation in the negotiations — if they happen — is based on UN Resolution 1325 and supporting resolutions, including one adopted by the Security Council in October.
+The movement to ensure women’s participation in the negotiations — if they happen — is based on Resolution 1325 and supporting resolutions, including one adopted by the Security Council in October.
 That document lays out steps for carrying out UN commitments on women, peace and security, like deploying technical expertise for UN mediation teams at peace talks.

 The frustration for many international feminist groups is that women are reduced to being marginal observers at negotiations or cut out at the top threshold.